enthought/traits-futures/docs/source/guide/intro.rst

 Calling |cancel| immediately puts the future into |CANCELLING| state, and the state is updated to |CANCELLED| once the future has finished executing.
 No results or exception information are received from a future in |CANCELLING|
 state.
-A cancelled future will never reach |DONE| state, and will never record information from a background task exception that occurs after the |cancel|
+A cancelled future will never reach |COMPLETED| state, and will never record information from a background task exception that occurs after the |cancel|
 call.